2018 winner: Dext Technology

 2011 Winner: GF2D

-GF2D empowers Togolese women to exercise their right to participate in the decision-making processes of their country by deploying paralegals into communities to share legal knowledge and by training women to run as candidates in local and national elections, amongst other activities.
+GF2D empowers Togolese women to exercise their right to participate in the decision-making processes of their country by deploying paralegals into communities to share legal knowledge and by training women to run in local and national elections, amongst other activities.

 2010 Winner: SEND Ghana